Roronoa Zoro: One Piece manga

 Roronoa Zoro first appears in the manga chapter "Enter Pirate Hunter Zoro" ("海賊狩りのゾロ"登場, Kaizoku-gari no Zoro Tōjō), first published in Japan's Weekly Shōnen Jump magazine on August 4, 1997.
-He first appears as a captured criminal awaiting his execution at the hands of the Marines, having offended Helmeppo by killing his pet wolf.
-Before the beginning of the series' narrative, Zoro made a pact with his childhood friend Kuina, vowing to become the strongest swordsman in the world, only for Kuina to pass away the next day from an accident.
-For years, Zoro hunts pirates as a bounty hunter for a living alongside friends Johnny and Yosaku, after getting lost trying to locate Dracule Mihawk.
+He first appears as a captured criminal awaiting execution at the hands of the Marines after offending Helmeppo by killing his pet wolf.
+Before the beginning of the series' narrative, Zoro made a pact with his childhood friend Kuina, vowing to become the strongest swordsman in the world, only for Kuina to die the next day in an accident.
+For years, Zoro hunted pirates as a bounty hunter alongside his friends Johnny and Yosaku after getting lost while trying to locate Dracule Mihawk.
 When Luffy offers Zoro the opportunity to join his crew, Zoro initially refuses.
-But after Luffy saves him from execution, Zoro pledges loyalty to him.
-Zoro locates Mihawk at the Baratie in a chance encounter, where he is easily defeated but nevertheless impresses the latter.
+After Luffy saves him from execution, Zoro pledges his loyalty to him.
+Zoro encounters Mihawk at the Baratie, where he is easily defeated but nevertheless impresses him.

-Zoro's loyalty to Luffy is incomparable among the crew and develops through the series.
-Even though he joined Luffy's crew, his main goal was to become the strongest swordsman.
-Originally, Zoro threatened to kill Luffy if he ever got in the way of this goal.
-He listens to his captain's order and follows the order until the very end.
-On Jaya, Zoro followed Luffy's orders not to fight an enemy in a bar, no matter what, and followed it without hesitation.
-After fighting Daz Bonez in Alabasta, Zoro's bounty is initially set at 60,000,000 but is later raised to 120,000,000 after fighting the World Government at Enies Lobby.
-At Water 7, Zoro upholds the authority of Luffy as captain during Luffy's fight with Usopp and Usopp's leaving of the crew.
-Zoro pointedly refuses to allow Usopp to rejoin the crew without an apology and threatens to be the next to leave because letting Usopp "back as if nothing happened was an insult to Luffy's authority as captain.
+Zoro's loyalty to Luffy develops throughout the series and is unparalleled among the crew.
+Even though he joined Luffy's crew, his main goal remained becoming the strongest swordsman.
+Originally, Zoro threatened to kill Luffy if he ever interfered with this goal.
+He listens to his captain's orders and follows them until the very end.
+On Jaya, Zoro followed Luffy's orders not to fight an enemy in a bar, no matter what, and did so without hesitation.
+After fighting Daz Bonez in Alabasta, Zoro's bounty was initially set at 60,000,000 but was later raised to 120,000,000 after his fight against the World Government at Enies Lobby.
+At Water 7, Zoro upholds Luffy's authority as captain during Luffy's fight with Usopp and Usopp's departure from the crew.
+Zoro pointedly refuses to allow Usopp to rejoin the crew without an apology and threatens to be the next to leave because letting Usopp "back as if nothing happened" was an insult to Luffy's authority as captain.